 You must be answering a legitimate market need.
 Assess what problem your product or service is trying to solve.
 Then evaluate if your target market is big enough to make a business profitable.
 Test your idea by prototyping and allow a select number of people who represent your target market to try your product.
 This will help you get feedback faster and help you refine your product offering into something that your customers want.
 Not only will this help you create a great product.
 It will also increase your chances of success.

-Coming in at second place at why startups fail is the lack of capital.
+Coming in second place at why startups fail is the lack of capital.
 There are many reasons for startups running out of funds.
 This could be because of:

 - Wrong product pricing

 - Lack of proper cash flow statement and expenditure monitoring and control

 Proper financial planning should be in place to avoid cash flow problems.
 And while you can get investors, you must not rest on your laurels and think money will always be abundant.
 Maintain a bootstrapped mindset and spend your funds wisely.
 Focus on growing your customer base and revenue streams through strategies like ppc advertising service.
 It will be easier to secure funding when investors see your business is profitable in the first place.
 You need a CFO to take charge of ensuring the company’s finances are in order.

 One of the reasons why startups fail is because of the people in it.
 Why is that?
 It’s because they are not right for the job.

 When startup founders start hiring, they would often go for the smartest applicants.
 There would also be instances where founders hire someone to fill in a role just because they’re friends with the person.
 There are times when founders try to do everything thinking they’re the best for the job.
 Having the right team with the right skill sets is important for your startup’s success.